 The modern generation has bred a new and unusual workforce.
-In 2017, the ever-connected millennial expects to be an active influencer in every aspect of life.
+Today, the ever-connected millennial expects to be an active influencer in every aspect of life.
 From reviewing products to circadian social media interactions with friends, the modern person has a voice, and they demand it to be heard.
 This notion has trickled into the workplace – employees want to be involved in top-level processes, and with just a click of a button.
 And if you don’t give them this opportunity, your employee satisfaction rates will plummet, not to mention, you’ll miss out on a valuable chance to learn from the fresh perspectives of others.

 This post explores the reasoning behind giving employees a voice, the benefits of adopting this attitude, and some best practices that have proven successful.

-Barriers to Employee Engagement
+Barriers to Employee Engagement Innovation

 To be sure, engendering a workplace environment in which employees are comfortable and able to voice their opinions has several challenges.
 Even companies wishing to promote an open working culture find it exceedingly difficult to achieve this goal without a dedicated plan.
 Challenges many companies face include:

 * Inefficient or insufficient employee feedback

 Without proper motivation and a strong framework, employees are unlikely to offer feedback.
 Immature engagement tools and approaches lead to fragmented results or total non-compliance.

 Even when employees do share ideas with managers, suggestions need to pass several gatekeepers before being implemented, frequently getting lost in the process.
 Current methods such as infrequent surveys, suggestion boxes, and even direct emails fall short because the process is time-consuming, bulky, and inaccurately reflects correlations between events within the workplace and employee reaction.
 Employees need a smart, efficient, and direct means for communication to upper-level management who can approve ideas.

 * Lack of concrete steps resulting from communications